EduID-Mobile/ldap-oidc-provider/provider/mapping/README.md

     objects.

 1:n flat mappings will look for the first attribute set in the list being set in the LDAP entry.
+The first matching attribute will yield the result.
-The result will be returned.
-All other attribute names for the claim are ignored.
+All other attribute names listed for the claim are ignored.

 1:n structured mappings work similarly to the flat mappings.
 The main difference is that these mappings are key value pairs, with the key